PanYe87/BTSP-Based-Learning/README.md

 - Figure_code: codes to generate figures in the article.
 - Figure: contains generated figure and inkscape files.
 - Simulated_Data: folder to store simulated data.
 This folder is not updated.
 - Simulation_code: code to generate simulated data to make plots.
+(IMPORTANT: run 0_Simulations.mlx script first to generate data.)